 Whether you’re an individual building a website or small application for personal use, a small team of developers collaborating on a project, or a large enterprise with many teams working on multiple products and services, you will need to provide some method of delivery for your software.
 If one of our goals is to deliver value by shipping usable software to a customer or end user, making this process as easy and repeatable as possible should be something we strive to accomplish.

 Is this a “solved problem?”
-Do you already have a delivery pipeline?
+Do you already have an enterprise delivery pipeline?
 You may be doing everything right with CI/CD in place, with fully automated testing, production releases happening multiple times a day with every change committed to your code base.
 If you are operating at that level already, I’d argue that it didn’t happen by accident.
-Multiple teams have likely worked together over time to create a well-defined and robust software delivery pipeline.
+Multiple teams have likely worked together over time to create a well-defined and robust enterprise delivery pipeline.

-Today, I’d like to discuss why I believe the pipeline is a product in its own right, and something we should support with the same rigor as any customer-facing software application.
+Today, I’d like to discuss why I believe the enterprise delivery pipeline is a product in its own right, and something we should support with the same rigor as any customer-facing software application.

-Making the Case for a First-Class Delivery Pipeline
+The Case for a First-Class Enterprise Delivery Pipeline

 We see some common themes within large enterprise IT organizations:

 - Software development teams are often separated from QA teams

 - Dev and QA teams may also be separated from infrastructure operations teams, and in many cases, those groups are also separated from production application support teams

 - At larger companies, there are often a greater number of legacy systems in production

 - Each organization in an enterprise attempts to improve individual efficiencies hoping to improve the larger system